Market intelligence for international student recruitment from ICEF

 The downstream effect for higher education

-Colombian students mostly come to Australia for English-language or vocational studies and relatively small proportion progresses to higher education.
-But other top ELICOS markets such as Thailand are also important markets for Australian universities, and many students begin in ELICOS then go on to higher education.
+Colombian students mostly come to Australia for English-language or vocational studies; a relatively small proportion progresses to higher education.
+But other top ELICOS markets such as Thailand are also important for Australian universities, and many students begin in ELICOS then go on to higher education.
 If we look at 2024/25, 28% of Thais who enrolled for the first time at an Australian university studied an ELICOS course first.

 Sticking with Thailand, Thai commencements in ELICOS began falling dramatically in 2024, as shown in the following chart.